myclass24

 Which are the people more prone to food insecurity?

 The people living below the poverty line might be food insecure all the time, while better-off people might also turn food insecure due to calamity or disaster.
 The social composition, along with the inability to buy food, also plays a role in food insecurity.
 The SCs, STs, and some sections of the OBCs (lower castes among them) who have either poor land-based or very low land productivity are prone to food insecurity.
-Other than these sections, people hit by a natural disaster are also likely to be food insecure.
+Other than these sections, people hit by a natural disaster are al

 Social StudiesClass 9CBSE